What’s the best postpartum girdle?

 The choice out there can be overwhelming.
-If you don’t know where to start then you’re in the right place.
-Stork Mama have developed this girdle buying guide to help you find one that’s perfect for you.
+If you don’t know where to start then, you’re in the right place.
+I’m gonna help you find the perfect postparum belt.

-If you want to quickly skim these are the topics we’ll discuss:
+If you want to quickly skim these are the topics I’ll go over: